The Five Pillars of Islam That You Need to Know

 Praying Five Times a Day (Salah)

+The next five pillars of Islam is Salah.
 It is required for every Muslim to perform five obligatory prayers a day.
 A Muslim turns toward Makkah (Mecca) when performing these prayers, facing the first house built for the worship of The One God.
 This house is called the Ka’bah, an empty cube-like structure which is located in what is now Saudi Arabia.
 It was erected by Abraham and his son Ishmael for the worship of The One and Only True God.

 One must remember that Islam does not have any sacred relics or symbols.
 We are not worshipping the Ka ‘bah; we simply worship God while facing the Ka’bah.
 Facing the Ka’bah to pray unifies the worshippers In their prayer to The One God.
 Anyone who worships the Ka’bah or any other created thing would be considered an idol worshipper.
 To put it plainly, the building materials that make up this house are no more sacred than any other building materials.